-The music industry is dominated by men, but that is not something Shante believes in.
+We know men dominate the music industry, but that is not something Shante believes in.
 Shante was a fierce teenager living in Queens Bridge; she worked hard to put food on the table for her family.
 She also had to defend herself in the streets.

-This 2017 film written & directed by Micheal Larnell,stars Chante Adams as Roxanne Shante and Taliyah Whitaker as the young Roxanne.
+This 2017 film was written & directed by Micheal Larnell.
+Roxanne Roxanne stars Chante Adams as Roxanne Shante and Taliyah Whitaker as the young Roxanne.

 An intimate conversation with Michelle Obama cannot go wrong.
 Michelle Obama wrote this book and then made a documentary about it.
 Michelle is a leader and a woman that all black women look up to.
 Having an almost perfect image of Michelle Obama comes with many responsibilities as she lets us into her life.
 The former first lady of the United States published the book in 2018.
 The book contains deep personal experiences.